 Whenever embellishment is called, other penalties are often at play too.
 Oftentimes, players are guilty of embellishment whenever the opposing team trips or slashes, which are illegal hits.
 If the illegal hits are present, the guilty party also gets a penalty, but not as a result of the embellishment.

-The Commonality of Embellishment in Hockey
+The Commonality of Embellishment in Ice Hockey

 Although embellishments are present in other sports, hockey is one of the few games where there is a clear rule against it.
 As a result, embellishment or diving is rarer in hockey than it is in other sports.

-In the 2019-2020 season, only two embellishment fines were handed out.
+stats show that In the 2019-2020 season, only two embellishment fines were handed out.
 Of these two fines, only one was called during the game.

 Because the 2019-2020 season was shortened, you might think that there were only two fines since there was less time to be fined in the first place.
 However, that is not the case.